Our Team

 Emily Burton Conservation Projects Officer

 Emily joined the Scottish Seabird Centre team as the Volunteer Coordinator in 2019 and has since taken on the role of Conservation Projects Officer.
+Emily manages a range of conservation initiatives, including the SOS Puffin Project, coastal clean-up programme, and various research partnerships on the local seabird islands.
+A key part of her work is to engage and connect people with marine wildlife and places, creating practical opportunities to protect and restore key habitats.
 She has worked with several conservation charities in the past, including the RSPB, WDC and Birdlife Malta, where her main responsibilities were managing and delivering education programmes and projects.
-Alongside her work at the Seabird Centre, Emily is also the Associate Director of the UK youth conservation network A Focus On Nature, working to connect more young people with training opportunities and careers in conservation.

 Charlotte Foster photo